 The bill amends subsection 2 of section 53-06.1-03 of the North Dakota Century Code, which pertains to the process for securing site authorization for gaming activities by eligible organizations.
 It establishes that organizations must first obtain approval from the governing body of the relevant city or county, which must be documented on a site authorization form submitted with the license application to the attorney general.
 The bill introduces specific conditions under which a governing body may deny site authorization, including prohibiting the requirement for organizations to donate proceeds to local entities or to have previously conducted gaming at the site.
-Additionally, it allows governing bodies to limit the number of sites and types of games an organization can operate.
+Additionally, it allows governing bodies to limit the types of games and the number of sites approved for each organization.

 Furthermore, the bill outlines that governing bodies may create more stringent rules than state law regarding charitable gaming and may deny site authorization for just cause, including violations of state law.
-It also specifies that organizations must apply annually for a license from the attorney general, with a fee structure in place, and mandates that the attorney general can deny licenses if organizations do not comply with applicable laws.
-New provisions include the ability for governing bodies to charge a fee for site authorization and to require agreements between organizations and site owners prior to approval.
+It also specifies that organizations must apply annually for a license and pay a fee, with provisions for consolidated licensing for those conducting raffles or calcutta in multiple locations.
+The attorney general retains the authority to deny licenses if organizations do not comply with applicable laws.
+Overall, the bill aims to clarify the process and conditions for obtaining site authorization for gaming activities while ensuring compliance with local regulations.

 Adopted by the Senate Judiciary Committee: 53-06.1-03